vacp2p/rfc/specs/waku/waku-v2.md

 ##### FilterRequest

-TODO Specify mechanism for telling it won't honor (normal-noservice-spam case)
+TODO Specify mechanism for telling it won't honor (normal-no service-spam case)

+TODO Clarify exactly what we mean by connection and TTL

 A node that sends the RPC with a filter request requests that the filter node SHOULD notify the light requesting node of messages matching this filter.